You are currently viewing Nutrition for Construction Workers: What to Eat for Energy on the job

 a silhouette of a man drinking from a bottle while at work, showing tradies to drink more water to stay Hydrated

-Just drinking water often isn’t enough as your body also needs electrolytes like sodium to replace what is lost.
+Just drinking water often isn’t enough, as your body also needs electrolytes like sodium to replace what is lost.

 You get them from foods like nuts, dairy, and leafy greens or electrolyte tablets or powders as a quick boost when sweating heavily.